mit41301/BASIC-52_CH552T_CH551G/README.md

 <img width="2866" height="1014" alt="simpleCH552T_14012024B" src="https://github.com/user-attachments/assets/3a23c3a2-9c2a-4898-90ee-0ee0b070ce34" />

 All the passive components are 0603 size.
 Resistor R1 and PWR LED used for power indicator.

+Resistor R2 (10k) used to pulled down the HW RESET line to LOW.